 Corporate Advisory Board

 The CNF Scientific Award is two-year research grant for work in the field of child neurology.
 This award recognizes the work of a young researcher, who is a child neurologist early in his/her career.
 The selected investigator will receive a two-year grant of $50,000 per-year.
-The award is supported in part by the Pediatric Epilepsy Research Foundation (PERF).
+The award is supported fully by the Pediatric Epilepsy Research Foundation (PERF).

 Child Neurology Foundation